 Otters, which almost became extinct in Briton in the 1980s thanks to pollution and were saved by the efforts of Philip Wayre, are not very closely related to beavers, even though a lot of people think they are.
 In actuality, otters are members of the weasel family, while beavers are rodents.
 The greatest commonality between them is that they enjoy similar habitat and people have been overly fond of their fur.

 Strange as it may seem, the North American beaver and the Eurasian beaver cannot interbreed, despite how similar they look to the untrained eye, because they are too genetically distinct.
 “North American beavers have 40 chromosomes, while Eurasian beavers have 48.
 More than 27 attempts were made in Russia to hybridize the two species, with one breeding between a male North American beaver and a female European resulting in a single stillborn kit.”
+They do, however, build extremely similar kinds of dams.

 I am very glad to see that beavers and otters have become part of the English fauna again.
 Beavers have also been reintroduced in Scotland, and they are making babies as well, and there are plans afoot to bring beavers back to Wales.
 Otters, now no longer inundated with pesticide pollution, have also made a roaring comeback in Scotland and Wales.